Originally published in August 2018 / updated January 2019.

 7. Mobile Service / Sim Card / WiFi

 Yuri (see #4) helped us buying a sim card for our phone.
-We have an MTS subscription for which we pay 390 RUB per month (pay more to get more) for 15 gb, 400 SMS and 400 minutes.
+We had an MTS subscription for which we paid 390 RUB per month (pay more to get more) for 15 GB, 400 SMS and 400 minutes.

-WiFi, on the other hand, isn’t evident to find, not even in cafés – even though there may be stickers on the door saying they have WiFi.
-In that respect it has been very useful to have had a sim card.
+WiFi, on the other hand, wasn’t evident to find – not even in cafés, even though there may be stickers on the door saying they have WiFi.
+In that respect it was very useful to have a sim card.